Guest-Spot/app/docs/ANDROID_AAB_BUILD.md

-# Android App Bundle (AAB) Build Guide
+# Android App Bundle (AAB) and APK Build Guide

-This guide describes the process of building Android App Bundle (AAB) files for the GuestSpot application in release mode.
+This guide describes the process of building Android App Bundle (AAB) and APK files for the GuestSpot application in release mode.

 ## Prerequisites